caabernathy/quizzer/README.md

     git clone https://github.com/caabernathy/quizzer

+If you followed the pre-lab instructions, you should already have a working starter Quizzer app.
+If this is the case do the following, otherwise skip to the **Run Quizzer** section.

+    cp -pR quizzer/data <YOUR_QUIZZER_APP_DIRECTORY>/
+    cp -pR quizzer/images <YOUR_QUIZZER_APP_DIRECTORY>/

 Install Quizzer:

-**Note**: if you followed the pre-class instructions, you should already have a running app.
-In this case skip the following two commands:

     cd quizzer/ReactNative
+    cp -pR ../data .
+    cp -pR ../images .
     npm install

-If you skipped the previous two commands, go to the folder where you installed and tested your React Native app.
+Run Quizzer:

 Start up your Android emulator or connect to a real device via USB.

-Run Quizzer:

     react-native run-android